 There are currently 59 people registered for the CSC.
-The Events Committee held a practice event on July 2nd.
-There were many suggestions that came out of that and the events committee will continue to work on those improvements.
-If anyone is interested in participating in the practice events, Nany asked that they reach out to events.
+The Events Committee held a practice online event on July 2nd.
+Participants provided many suggestions for improvements that the Events Committee will work on.
+Anyone interested in participating in the practice events may contact Events at cec@coda.org.

-Website Update – PayPal, Meeting Search – Matt and Nancy
+Website Update: PayPal, Meeting Search – Matt and Nancy

-Over a year ago, the Board agreed to move to PayPal as the new donation platform.
-It was decided that we would roll out the PayPal button with the new website.
-The PayPal button has been fixed so that donors can donate in their currency.
-Additionally, there has been a monthly donation option feature added.
+Over a year ago, the Board voted to return to PayPal for online donations.
+Due to technical issues, implementing this change was delayed until after the new website launched.
+With PayPal, international CoDA members may donate using their own currency and recurring monthly donations may be set up.

-In June, the Board requested the developers give the Board a quote to fix the meeting search that would go over all four meeting types.
-We have also asked for improvements in the international search option.
-The Board is in agreeance that they need to move forward with the $2,500 expense to have the developers correct all these aspects of the website.
-Nancy will communicate with the website developer that the Board would like to proceed.
-The Board will meet in the next week to review the quote and suggested edits to ensure it is what they want the design to look like.
+In June, the Board asked the website developers for a quote to provide meeting searches for each of the four meeting types (Online, Phone, Face to Face and International).
+The quote received provided filters and sorting for the four meeting types, in addition to a more global search solution.
+The Board agreed to pay $2,500 to address the most glaring problems with the search features of the meeting database.
+The Board will meet in the next week to review the quote provided, to ensure that what the developers recommend is what members need.
+Once that review is completed, Nancy will advise the website developers of any additional changes and to proceed with the fixes.

 Constant Contact Update – Staff

-Staff presented different options for mass email platforms.
-Staff suggested that the Board move forward with using Constant Contact because CoDA’s SPO already uses it and CoDA has an account.
-Board suggested that we would need to increase the amount of users.
-They will check with the Email Coordinator to get exact numbers and staff will contact Constant Contact to get exact costs of the higher tier contact levels.
+Staff presented different options for mass email platforms and suggested Constant Contact as the best choice for the English Email Lists, since the Spanish Outreach Committee already has a Constant Contact account, one that allows multiple users.
+Adding the English lists will raise the monthly rate, depending on the total number of users added.
+Prior to making any decisions, the Board will ask the Email Coordinator for the exact number of members who receive the lists and Staff will contact Constant Contact to find out the rate for a greater number of recipients.

-Annual Report Status – Staff, Board, FSWs
+Annual Report Status – Staff, Board, Fellowship Service Workers

-The Board has been putting together their annual report that is due July 25th.
-Staff is almost complete with their annual report, as well as finalizing edits to the annual board presentation.
+The Board has been putting together their annual report, due July 25th.
+Staff is almost complete with their annual report, as well as finalizing edits to the annual Board presentation.

 2021 Budget Status – Salle

-The Treasurer of the board announced that she will have a draft budget by Thursday to be discussed at the next workgroup.
+By Thursday, the Board Treasurer will have a draft budget ready for consideration at the Board’s next workgroup meeting.

 New Business: